MoinSebi/gfa-reader/README.md

 ```

 ## Walks
-Walks are "alternative representation" of paths in the graph.
+Walks can be interpreted as "alternative representation" of paths in the graph.
 We can convert walks to path using PanSN-spec.
 The start and and end of the walk are concatenated at the end of the path name.
 We add a non-existing Overlap "*" as the for the path, since this information is not given in the walk specification.

 ```rust